point/stage3_queue/README.md

 # Stage3Queue - Asynchronous Task Processing System

-Stage3Queue designed for receiving tasks, enqueuing them, and processing those in the background asynchronously.
+Stage3Queue designed for receiving tasks, enqueueing them, and processing those in the background asynchronously.
 Each task can be a distinct background operation, such as sending an email, generating a report, or any CPU-bound job.